LifeBogger presents the Full Story of Football Genius, who is best known by the name; “Rough Diamond“.

 Overcoming his Limits:

-Asides from learning his African style, he could now tackle, take on defenders, intercept, switch the play, transition quickly, dissect or nullify the opposition and dictate his side’s tempo.
-It was a unique, valuable combination of African and European style.
+Aside from learning his African style, he could now tackle, take on defenders, intercept, switch the play, transition quickly, dissect or nullify the opposition and dictate his side’s tempo.
+It was a unique, valuable combination of African and European styles.

 Naby Keita Bio – Rise to Fame Story: